Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models

-We employ the initialization method proposed from \cite{r:8}, which combines two machine assignment rules and three operation dispatching rules to generate the initial population.
-Assignment rules: 1) Rule 1 allocates the operation corresponding to the global minimum in the processing time matrix to its corresponding machine.
-2) Rule 2 involves randomly permuting the jobs and machines before applying the positioning method.
-Dispatching rules: 1) Rule 1 is the Random rule, where a job is randomly assigned to a machine for processing.
-2) Rule 2 is the Most Work Remaining (MWR) rule, which prioritizes processing the jobs with the longest remaining processing time.
-3) Rule 3 is the Most Operations Remaining (MOR) rule, which prioritizes processing the jobs with the greatest number of remaining operations.

-Fitness reflects the quality of the solution, calculated as $f_{soln}=1/C_{max}$, ensuring that shorter makespans correspond to higher fitness values.
+The initial solution population is generated by two machine assignment rules and three operation dispatching rules \cite{r:8}.
+The fitness of each solution is calculated as $f_{soln}=1/C_{max}$, ensuring the shorter makespan corresponds to the higher fitness.
 To speed up convergence, the tournament selection method is used to select individuals to generate solutions.
-After each iteration, the best individual in the current population is retained and directly enters the next generation.
+After each iteration, the best individual is retained and directly enters the next generation.